TritonVM/triton-vm/specification/isa.md

 ### Stack

-The stack is represented by eight registers called *stack registers* (`st0` – `st7`) plus the OpStack Memory.
+The stack is represented by 16 registers called *stack registers* (`st0` – `st15`) plus the OpStack Underflow Memory.
-The top eight elements of the OpStack are directly accessible, the remainder of the OpStack, i.e, the part held in OpStack Memory, is not.
+The top 16 elements of the OpStack are directly accessible, the remainder of the OpStack, i.e, the part held in OpStack Underflow Memory, is not.
-In order to access elements of the OpStack held in OpStack Memory, the stack has to shrink by discarding elements from the top – potentially after writing them to RAM – thus moving lower elements into the stack registers.
+In order to access elements of the OpStack held in OpStack Underflow Memory, the stack has to shrink by discarding elements from the top – potentially after writing them to RAM – thus moving lower elements into the stack registers.

 The stack grows upwards, in line with the metaphor that justifies the name "stack".

 The registers `osp` and `osv` are not directly accessible by the program running in TritonVM.
 They primarily exist to allow efficient [arithmetization](arithmetization.md).
-The register _operational stack pointer_ `osp` stores the length of the operational stack plus constant offset 8.
+The register _operational stack pointer_ `osp` stores the length of the operational stack plus constant offset 16.
-For example, if `osp` is 8, the OpStack is empty.
+For example, if `osp` is 16, the OpStack is empty.
-If `osp` is 10, the OpStack contains 2 elements.
+If `osp` is 18, the OpStack contains 2 elements.
 The register `osv` holds the top-most value of the OpStack Memory, or zero if no such value exists.

 ### RAM